specklesystems/speckle-docs/dev/server-manualsetup.md

 We recommend first backing up your data prior to modifying or updating the server.
 You can find instructions on how to do that [here](./server-database-migration.md).

-To do that:
+To update Speckle:

-- connect to the virtual machine running the Speckle server instance
+1. connect to the virtual machine running the Speckle server instance
-- navigate to the folder, where the Speckle server docker-compose file is located
+1. navigate to the folder, where the Speckle server docker-compose file is located
-- run `docker compose down` (this will take the server offline)
+1. run `docker compose down` (this will take the server offline)
+1. review the latest changes in this guide against your `docker-compose.yml` file, and amend as necessary.
-- run `docker compose pull`
+1. run `docker compose pull` (this will retrieve the latest images)
-- run `docker compose up -d` (this starts the server stack, and runs it in the background)
+1. run `docker compose up -d` (this starts the server stack, and runs it in the background)

 Your server instance should be back online and updated.